austinhuang0131/austinhuang0131.github.io/donate.md

 ## Ledger

-Here I list all donations since August 2020, excluding DTel-related payments.
+Here I list most donations since August 2020, excluding those not converted to CAD and DTel-related payments.

 All currencies are in Canadian dollars (CAD) unless otherwise specified.
-PayPal fees are deducted.
+Fees are deducted.

 ### Received